-CSU Pueblo complies with the Equal Pay Act, Titles IV, VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments, the Americans with Disabilities Act, as amended, Section 503/504 of the Rehabilitation Act, the Age Discrimination Act, Age Discrimination in Employment Act, the Vietnam Era Veterans' Readjustment Assistance Act, the Pregnancy Discrimination Act, Executive Order 11246, as amended, Violence Against Women Reauthorization Act of 2013, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act the Genetic Information Nondiscrimination Act of 2008, and all civil rights laws of the State of Colorado.
+Colorado State University Pueblo complies with the Equal Pay Act, Titles IV, VI and VII of the Civil Rights Act of 1964, Title IX of the Education Amendments, the Americans with Disabilities Act, as amended, Section 503/504 of the Rehabilitation Act, the Age Discrimination Act, Age Discrimination in Employment Act, the Vietnam Era Veterans' Readjustment Assistance Act, the Pregnancy Discrimination Act, Violence Against Women Reauthorization Act of 2013, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act the Genetic Information Nondiscrimination Act of 2008, and all civil rights laws of the State of Colorado.

-The Director of Compliance has been designated by the President as the person with overall responsibility for the implementation and maintenance of the University's affirmative action programs.
-The Director of Compliance has also been designated as the University's Title IX Coordinator, Americans with Disabilities Act (ADA) Coordinator, and Section 504 of the

-Rehabilitation Act of 1973 Coordinator.
-As such, the Director of Compliance is responsible for addressing compliance with all federal, state, and local laws pertaining to nondiscrimination, civil rights, access, and equity.
-For any inquiries or concerns regarding discrimination. protected class harassment, or sexual misconduct, please contact the Office of Institutional Equity at (719) 549-2210, LARC 187.
+The Director of Institutional Equity and Title IX Coordinator has been designated by the President as the person with overall responsibility for the implementation and maintenance of the University's civil rights compliance.
+The Director of Institutional Equity and Title IX Coordinator has also been designated as the University's Title IX Coordinator.
+The Office of Institutional Equity also houses the university's Americans with Disabilities Act (ADA) Coordinator and Section 504 of the Rehabilitation Act of 1973 Coordinator.
+As such, the Director of Institutional Equity and Title IX Coordinator is responsible for addressing compliance with all federal, state, and local laws pertaining to nondiscrimination, civil rights, access, and equity.
+For any inquiries or concerns regarding discrimination, protected class harassment, or sexual misconduct, please contact the Office of Institutional Equity at (719) 549-2210, BCC 107.

-Students seeking disability resources and accommodation or who have other related concerns should contact the Disability Resource & Support Center at (719) 549-2648, OSC 201.

-Employees seeking disability resources and accommodations or who have other related concerns should contact the Director of Compliance at (719) 549-2210.
+- Students seeking disability resources and accommodation or who have other related concerns should contact the Disability Resource & Support Center at (719) 549-2648, OSC 201. - Employees seeking disability resources and accommodation or who have other related concerns should contact the Office of Institutional Equity at (719) 549-2210.
 Please visit the website for more information.